kinode-dao/kinode-book/src/cookbook/writing_data_to_eth.md

 forge script --rpc-url http://localhost:8545 script/Deploy.s.sol --broadcast
 ```

-you'll see a printout that looks something like this:
+You'll see a printout that looks something like this:

 ```
 == Logs ==